THE RUBBING-IN METHOD

 Why is the Rubbing-In Method used?

 If you made three cakes with the same ingredients, but used different mixing methods to make it, you would get three different textured cakes.

 Unlike the creaming method and the muffin method, the rubbing-in method coats the flour proteins in a layer of fat.
 This means that it is harder for water to get through, resulting in less gluten – which means a finer and more tender crumb.
 I particularly like using the rubbing-method for a flaky pie crust or shortbread base where not much air is needed as a leavener.
 For baked goods that need air, I normally use the creaming method.

 Side note: Although most recipes will require the butter and flour to be rubbed together until fine crumbs form, some recipes will only need the two to be rubbed together until some crumbs are formed and the rest is ‘lumpy’.
 Joy The Baker’s Buttermilk Pie Crust is an example of this.

 You’ve probably used the rubbing-method lots before without even realising it.

-Here’s a few of my recipes that use this method (in case you feel like giving it another go):
+Here’s a few of my recipes that use this method: